Barracuda's Yosemite Server Backup Errors

 Error 1610: Building of job log was halted

 Probably seen when the server was told to reboot, but a job was in progress.
-Also seen when a running job is stopped.
+Also seen when a running job is stopped or stopped due to an error.

 Error 3013: Object is in use by another process